A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

 The $n \rightarrow n \pm 1$ transition are similar to before

 The rates are a function of the $n$ dependent detunings

 In this context, the rates add incoherently due to the randomized phase acquired during emission in multiple directions.

 As illustrated in Fig.~\ref{fig:Squeezing}(a), the $n$-dependent detuning results in the first-order cooling sideband being resonant only for a specific vibrational quantum number $n$.
-For a less tightly trapped excited state (left panel), the cooling light shifts towards heating sidebands for higher $n$ values.
-Conversely, lower $n$ values gradually shift towards cooling of higher-order sidebands.
+For a less tightly trapped excited state (left side), the cooling light shifts towards heating sidebands for higher $n$ values.
+Conversely, for a more tightly trapping excited state (right side), lower $n$ values gradually shift towards cooling of higher-order sidebands.
 This effect leads to instability when $\nu_e/\nu < 1$, where higher-energy populations heat out of the trap.
 When $\nu_e/\nu > 1$, a type of ``cap" emerges, with heating occurring below a certain $n$ value and cooling above it.
 Consequently, this cap effectively traps population below it.

 The squeezing operator now also allows $n \rightarrow n \pm 2$ transitions to first order in $r$: